VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

     	Supports array of values separated by comma or specified via multiple flags.
   -remoteWrite.relabelConfig string
     	Optional path to file with relabel_config entries.
 These entries are applied to all the metrics before sending them to -remoteWrite.url.
 See https://docs.victoriametrics.com/vmagent.html#relabeling for details
+  -remoteWrite.relabelDebug
+    	Whether to log metrics before and after relabeling with -remoteWrite.relabelConfig.
+If the -remoteWrite.relabelDebug is enabled, then the metrics aren't sent to remote storage.
+This is useful for debugging the relabeling configs
   -remoteWrite.roundDigits array
     	Round metric values to this number of decimal digits after the point before writing them to remote storage.
 Examples: -remoteWrite.roundDigits=2 would round 1.236 to 1.24, while -remoteWrite.roundDigits=-1 would round 126.78 to 130.
 By default digits rounding is disabled.
 Set it to 100 for disabling it for a particular remote storage.
 This option may be used for improving data compression for the stored metrics
     	Supports array of values separated by comma or specified via multiple flags.